-- Building Block Course - Students can take ENG 1022 and an additional GT-CO3 course instead of ENG 1021 and ENG 1022. - Any guaranteed transfer math course (GT-MA1) will fulfill this requirement. - 6 total Guaranteed Transfer Arts & Humanities credits must be from two different areas (AH1, AH2, AH3, AH4). - This course is 4 credit hours. - 6 This course is 5 credit hours.
+Students can take ENG 1022 and an additional GT-CO3 course instead of ENG 1021 and ENG 1022.

+Any guaranteed transfer math course (GT-MA1) will fulfill this requirement.
+6 total Guaranteed Transfer Arts & Humanities credits must be from two different areas (AH1, AH2, AH3, AH4).